 - No work has been identified that would require entering a waterbody.
-If such a need were identified onsite, BEAR Scotland's Environmental Team will be contacted (before works commence) to allow consideration of potential environmental effects. - The abstraction or transfers of water from, discharges to, or the washing of tools in surface waterbodies identified is not permitted. - All site personnel must be made aware of the location and proximity of the Drain1 and Drain2. - The Contractor will implement measures to minimise the risk of sediment or accidental spillages entering the road drainage system e.g., prior to works commencing any roadside gullies within 10m of work activities will be bunded (e.g., utilisation of drain covers or similar) to ensure full segregation of the works from the road drainage system.
-The Contractor will inspect bunds periodically to ensure that they have not been removed, damaged, or interfered with and they will be cleaned of silt and debris as necessary.
+If such a need were identified onsite, BEAR Scotland's Environmental Team will be contacted (before works commence) to allow consideration of potential environmental effects. - The abstraction or transfers of water from, discharges to, or the washing of tools in surface waterbodies identified is not permitted. - All site personnel must be made aware of the location and proximity of Auchenbowie Burn and its unnamed tributary. - Appropriate mitigation measures, such as an Edge Protection System (EPS) will be utilised to prevent debris and run-off from entering Auchenbowie Burn, where it is spanned by the M80.
+Sandbags will be located at the bottom of the containment systems and debris netting will cover the EPS.
+The containment systems will be periodically checked throughout the works to ensure they remain intact. - The Contractor will implement measures to minimise the risk of sediment or accidental spillages entering the road drainage system e.g., prior to works commencing any roadside gullies within 10m of work activities will be bunded (e.g., utilisation of drain covers or similar) to ensure full segregation of the works from the road drainage system.
+The Contractor will inspect bunds periodically to ensure that they have not been removed, damaged, or interfered with and they will be cleaned of silt and debris, as necessary.
 If it is identified that bunds are not up to standard, the works will not commence until they have been reinstated to the condition, they were originally in.